isabella232/ios-video-introduction/readme.md

   return [[(AppDelegate *)[[UIApplication sharedApplication] delegate] client] videoController];
 }
 ```
-This takes care of all the Video stuff for you, like disabling the idle timer so the screen does not go blank, providing you with a view of your self and the remote stream.
+This takes care of all the Video stuff for you, like disabling the idle timer so the screen doesn't go blank, providing you with a view of yourself and the remote stream.
-The next thing that is different is you have two views as IBOutlets where we will show the video.
+The next difference is that you have two views as IBOutlets where we will show the video.

 ```